vaishnaviid/node-js-app-CICD/README.md

 #  Node.js App Deployment using Jenkins Pipeline

-This guide walks you through **deploying a Node.js application** to a remote server using **Jenkins**.
+This guide delivers a comprehensive, step-by-step methodology for deploying a Node.js application to a remote server using Jenkins.
+It is designed to ensure a streamlined, reliable, and repeatable deployment workflow, suitable for users at any experience level.
-It is designed so anyone — even starting from scratch — can follow along and launch their app successfully.

 ---